David Blanchflower: Monetary Policy Committee

 Blanchflower joined the Bank of England's Monetary Policy Committee in June 2006, replacing Stephen Nickell.
 Before his appointment, Michael Fallon questioned his non-residency at the parliamentary Select committee on Treasury.
 Blanchflower attended a number of meetings by conference call.
 During his tenure, he voted in the minority in eighteen of thirty six meetings.
 He voted to maintain the interest rate in his first nine meetings, but to reduce interest rates in March 2007 and in every meeting from October 2007 through March 2009.

 Six other members of the MPC have served during Blanchflower's time on the MPC.
 Blanchflower continually voted for rate cuts.
 At the September 2008 MPC meeting, Blanchflower distanced himself further from consensus by voting for a 0.5% 'cut' against the other eight members' 'hold'.

 In the Autumn of 2008, the worldwide economic situation began to deteriorate dramatically, most clearly evidenced by dramatic falls in the values of shares worldwide.
 On 8 October 2008, the BOE took part in a set of simultaneously announced cuts in the policy rate of a number of major Central Banks.
 The MPC eventually came around to Blanchflower's view and subsequently lowered rates to levels never before seen in the Bank of England's existence and moved to do unprecedented levels of quantitative easing.

 In March 2009, it was announced that Blanchflower would be replaced by David Miles at the end of his term, 31 May 2009.

+The "economics of walking about"

+He also emphasised the importance of what he called the "economics of walking about"; that is, the use of empirical data such as social surveys.